Bad Little Boy: Production

 "Bad Little Boy" was written and storyboarded by Cole Sanchez and Rebecca Sugar, from a story by Sugar, Patrick McHale, Adam Muto, Kent Osborne, and series creator Pendleton Ward.
-Martin and Ryan respectively return as Fionna and Cake—genderswapped forms of Finn and Jake introduced in the eponymous ninth episode of the third season.
+Martin and Ryan respectively return as Fionna and Cake—genderswapped versions of Finn and Jake introduced in the eponymous ninth episode of the third season.
 The characters were at first designed by Natasha Allegri out of fun, but Ward suggested they have their own episode.
 It was a success, but during the nine-month production schedule he only considered it an experiment.
 After the success, the writers had to pause and reflect whether a sequel should come from "a personal fire, something to give it real worth", or from audience demand; Ward considered the former reason mostly followed.
 He praised Sanchez and Sugar for their work as "turbo-talented writers and drawers".

 The episode introduces Marshall Lee, voiced by Donald Glover (of Community fame).
 His character delivers a performance in both melody and spoken word.
 Regarding his role, Ward said, "Donald is the bomb.
 He's got awesome funny chops and singing chops and we spotlight all his chops in the episode.
 I was super stoked when he came in, and he's told me he's super stoked to have worked on it, which makes me extra stoked".
 Harris (of How I Met Your Mother fame), guest stars as Prince Gumball, also introduced in "Fionna and Cake".